albarron/academic-kickstart/content/authors/admin/_index.md

 ---

 I am Associate Professor at [Università di Bologna](https://dit.unibo.it) since 2022 (after three years as Senior assistant professor; RTDb, in the Italian system).
 I have been working on the (cross-language) assessment of text looking at different aspects such as originality (e.g., plagiarism detection) and intent (e.g., propaganda, hate speech).

 Visit my [UniBO website](https://www.unibo.it/sitoweb/a.barron) for university matters.

-Before landing at [UniBO](https://dit.unibo.it), I spent 5 years as a Scientist at [QCRI](http://www.qcri.org) and 2 as research fellow at [TALP](http://www.talp.upc.edu/).
+Before landing at [UniBO](https://dit.unibo.it), I spent 5 years as a Scientist at the Languuage Technologies group of [QCRI](http://www.qcri.org) and 2 as research fellow at
+[TALP](http://www.talp.upc.edu/).

 <!-- Reference: https://raw.githubusercontent.com/wowchemy/starter-hugo-academic/master/content/authors/admin/_index.md  -->